syncfusion-content/maui-docs/MAUI/NavigationDrawer/Toggle-Animations.md

 control: NavigationDrawer
 documentation: ug
 ---
-# Setting Toggle Animations in .NET MAUI Navigation Drawer (SfNavigationDrawer)
+# Setting Toggle Animations in .NET MAUI Navigation Drawer

 The drawer toggling animation can be changed using the [Transition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.NavigationDrawer.DrawerSettings.html#Syncfusion_Maui_NavigationDrawer_DrawerSettings_Transition) property, and it can be set to three different values.
 Which are: